AccentureVFInnovation/innovation-ssr-react18/README.md

 # SSR in React 18 (Dynamic data fetching)

-THis application is developed using React18 feature (renderToPipebleStream - to attain SSR feature).
+This application is developed using React18 feature (renderToPipebleStream - to attain SSR feature).

 # Required Tools: